sidera-design/exec-ws/README.md

 # Condition

-This tool assumes that workspaces are set `package.json` as follows in the project root.
+This tool assumes that the "workspaces" is set `package.json` in the project root.

+Example: `package.json`

 ```json
 {